 One node on each end represented the fastener, with a boundary condition applied to prevent movement in the y- and z-directions.
 Acting together, the z boundary condition and the contact springs held the ends in place, so that the panel acted like a beam with near-complete rotational fixity at the supports.
-Additionally, lateral spring elements were installed at the fastener nodes to allow for partial restraint of the panel ends in the x-direction, representing the load-slip relationship of the fastener connection.
-Equation 10.3-1 in the NDS (citation) includes a design equation for the load-slip modulus, λ :
+Additionally, lateral spring elements were installed at the fastener nodes to allow for partial restraint of the panel ends.
+To assess the panel response, four different lateral stiffness cases were modeled in each load direction: